marciof/Eon/specification/Specification.md

 ["x" "y"]
 >>> [1 2 3 'key: 'value]
 [1 2 3 key: value]
+>>> ['name: "Bob"]
+[name: "Bob"]
 ```

 ## Map ##

 A map is a collection of unique keys and of values, where each unique key is associated with a single value.
+If a given key has no associated value, then it's handled as in a set, where the key and value are one and the same.

 ### Examples ###

 ```
 >>> {}
 {}
->>> {'name: "John" 'age: 30}
+>>> {'name: "Bob" 'age: 30}
-{name: "John" age: 30}
+{name: "Bob" age: 30}
 >>> {"x" "y"}
 {"x" "y"}
 >>> {1 2 3 'key: 'value}